What Should You Look for in an Online Institution?

-Be sure you have an online writing center.
-Again, reputable online universities will have one available to you, at no extra cost.
+Reputable online universities should have one available to you, at no extra cost.

-Be sure you fully understand the online student code of conduct prior to enrollment.
+Understand fully the online student code of conduct prior to enrollment.
 Most students fail to read this.

-Be sure you know the difference in the online delivery mode for the institution chosen (in other words, is it fully asynchronous, synchronous, or hybrid).
+Know the difference in the online delivery mode for the institution chosen.
+For example, is it fully asynchronous, synchronous, or hybrid?
 Asynchronous learning is where the student and instructor are not online at the same time, and there is no face-to-face (f2f) connection.
 Synchronous learning is where the student and instructor are online at the same time (similar to chat sessions).
 A hybrid-learning environment is a mixture of both.
 This is why it is critical to check which environment you are getting into.

-Be sure to ask how many students are in each class in your full program of study (you do not want to be in any program that has so many students in the class that you are only a number and then you end up without any help when you need it.
-Be careful of some institutions that state they will provide tutors or teaching assistants because of 100 or so students in the course.
-You will then be just another number for an institution more interested in collecting profits rather than taking an interest in the learning outcomes for you and the other students.
-I would be very wary of this type of institution since I learned this first-hand.
+Ask how many students are in each class in your full program of study.
+You probably don't want to be in a program that has so many students in the class that you are only a number and then you end up without any help when you need it.
+Be careful of institutions that state they provide tutors or teaching assistants when there are large numbers of students in the course.
+You may then become just another number for an institution more interested in collecting profits rather than taking an interest in the learning outcomes for you and the other students.
+(I learned this first-hand.)
 Suggestion, find another online program (university) as you truly do not want to be in any online program that has more than 25-30 students per course.

-Be sure and ask what the requirements are specific to your online class (in other words, how many times per week do you need to be online in that week); are there specific requirements you must meet in regards to participation or discussion rooms?
+Find out what requirements are specific to your online class.
+In other words, how many times per week do you need to be online in that week?
+Are there specific requirements you must meet in regards to participation or discussion rooms?
 If so, what are they?

-Ask what the policy is for taking a break during the length of your program of study.
-In other words, can I take a month off without it affecting my financial aid or my program of study?
-Sometimes students get burned out and will need this break.
+Know what the policy is for taking a break during the length of your program of study.
+In other words, can you take a month off without it affecting your financial aid or program of study?
+Sometimes students get burned out and need this break.
 Find out ahead of time.

-Be aware of the online policies, for instance, what is expected in terms of payment; how do you register for your next course; whom can you contact in case issues arise; etc.
+Check to see about other online policies, for instance, those that cover what is expected in terms of payment, registering for your next course, whom can you contact in case issues arise, etc.